 “We had them scared, Byron,” Frost pointed out.
 I said, “Shit, Mike, they had you scared, you shut down completely.
 I would’ve told them to fuck off.”

-I found it interesting that much of Frost’s training was not done in Canada nor England but in the United States … at Fort Meade, Maryland — home of the NSA.I asked Frost, “How many people here in X-ville, NB know your past?”
+I found it interesting that much of Frost’s training was not done in Canada nor England but in the United States … at Fort Meade, Maryland — home of the NSA.I asked Frost, “How many people here in New Brunswick know your past?”
 He replied, “Only one … my pastor.”

 More Cloak and Dagger Stuff

-In the 1980s, while working as a radio reporter with the Canadian Broadcasting Corporation [CBC] in Edmonton, I covered a story broken by the Edmonton Journal: The U.S. military was testing a new high-tech super weapon — the cruise missile — in Alberta.
+In the 1980s, while working as a radio reporter with the Canadian Broadcasting Corporation [CBC] in Edmonton, I covered a story broken by the Edmonton Journal: The U.S. military was testing a new high-tech weapon — the cruise missile — and it was doing it in Alberta as the terrain was similar to that of the Soviet Union.

-The story was hot stuff and our national desk in Toronto wanted as much information on it as we could get.
+The story was hot stuff and our national desk in Toronto wanted as much information as we could get.

 The unarmed, laser-guided cruise missiles were being flown from a location in Northern Alberta to the Canadian Air Base at Cold Lake, in the eastern part of the province.

-I decided to reach out to the Russians, since cities in the USSR were the intended target for the missiles.
+I decided to reach out to the Russians, since cities in the USSR were the intended target.
 Perhaps the Soviet embassy in Ottawa had some intel on the mystery weapons.

-I spoke with Alexander [Aleksandr] Podakin, Press Attache at the Russian Embassy and asked if he had information on the cruise missiles, perhaps photos of them.
+I asked Alexander [Aleksandr] Podakin, Press Attache at the Russian Embassy and if he had any information on the cruise missiles, perhaps photos of them.
 He said he did.

 Podakin then mailed our newsroom several 8×10″ sharp, colour photographs of the cruise missile.
 I didn’t ask how he got them.

 The pictures were real.
-The missiles were identical to the weapons launched by the Americans in their attacks on Iraq.
+Turns out, the missiles were identical to the weapons launched by the Americans in their attacks on Iraq.

-I remember the day I was in the newsroom and Podakin’s envelope arrived.
+I remember the day I was in the newsroom when Podakin’s envelope arrived.
 Out popped these beautiful photos of the cruise missile.
 We weren’t quite sure what to do with them.
 I put the pictures in my trusty Samsonite attache case — which I never locked.
 The photos vanished.
-I don’t know who took them.
+Don’t know who grabbed them.

 Alexander Podakin later came to Edmonton on official business.
 He phoned from the posh Westin Hotel downtown.
 I hopped on my motorbike and dropped around to see him.